 Green is the favorite color of Tuscany.
-It is seen in its various hues and tints throughout the region especially in the countryside.
+You can witness various hues and tints throughout the region especially in the countryside.
 The olive groves, the vineyards and the cypress trees bear testimony to the fact that this is a predominant color in the landscape.
-However the color is not confined to the landscape alone but is all-inclusive in its food as the Florentines and other Tuscans love their greens and incorporate them in many traditional Tuscan dishes.
+However the color is not only confined to the landscape but is all-inclusive in its food as the Florentines and other Tuscans love their greens and incorporate them in many traditional Tuscan dishes.

 Green vegetables have been a favorite food of the Florentines traditionally.
-In the fourteenth century hot food stands or stalls in the city use to sell boiled green vegetables on slices of toasted bread.
-Unfortunately this tradition has disappeared.
+In the 14th century hot food stands or stalls in the city use to sell boiled green vegetables on slices of toasted bread.
 However the Sant’Ambrogio and San Lorenzo markets can recapture a sense of those times with their original smells and flavors.

 Bread (preferably Tuscan) 12 slices

 Black Cabbage (Kale) 1 kg.

 Extra virgin olive oil